 The direct medical risks of genetic testing are minimal.
 However, the testing process might affect one’s emotions, social relationships, finances, and medical choices.

 Studies indicate that people who get tested “positive” generally feel anxious, depressed, or angry.
-Inversely, people who get tested “negative” are seen to have “survivor’s guilt,” due to the knowledge that they don’t
+Inversely, people who get tested “negative” are seen to have “survivor’s guilt,” due to the knowledge that they don’t have a disease that’s affecting loved ones.

 Considering the fact that genetic testing involves more than one person, its results can cause tension in the family.
 It’s important to remember that the results of these tests are very likely to be wrong.
 Hence, one must be mentally prepared for any result and talk to a professional before taking any decision.7